MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-TeamChannelUser.md

 # Remove-TeamChannelUser

-> [!IMPORTANT]
-> Modules in the PS INT gallery for Microsoft Teams run on the /beta version in Microsoft Graph and are subject to change.
-Int modules can be install from here <https://www.poshtestgallery.com/packages/MicrosoftTeams>.

 ## SYNOPSIS
 Note: the command will return immediately, but the Teams application will not reflect the update immediately, please refresh the members page to see the update.